This is the cake features a fresh strawberry buttercream and elderflower cordial – can’t get more summery than THAT.

 - Pour the batter into the prepared tin and bake for 35-40 minutes until it’s golden on top and a toothpick inserted into the centre of the cake comes out clean.
 Dilute the elderflower cordial with 2 tbsp of water in a small bowl and spoon this over the warm cake to soak in.
 Set aside to cool before frosting.

 For the buttercream:

-- Beat the softened butter together with the cooled strawberry ‘jam’.
-Gradually mix in the icing sugar, adding up to 300g until you have a spreadable consistency.
+- Beat the softened butter together with 200g of the icing sugar.
+Gradually mix in the strawberry 'jam', until you have a loose but spreadable consistency.
+You can add more icing sugar to thicken, if needed.
 Spread this over the cooled cake and top with the extra strawberries (I slice them) to decorate.